onxgg/rockstar/README.md

-# dwjft/rockstar
+# onx/rockstar

-Repository for packages made by Dw for use on rockstar projects.
+Repository for packages made by ONX for use on rockstar projects.

 Anyone is welcome to open issues for bugs, create pull requests with examples, etc.

-For support join our [discord](https://discord.gg/JYbGq3QsSt)

-For the store visit https://dw.onx.gg
+For the store visit https://community-store.onx.gg